Factor-X/citizenReserve/technical-documents/ProjectStructure.md

 # Project Structure

-Play Framework is used for the back-end; AngularJS is used for the front-end.
-LESS is used to compile CSS files.
+- Play Framework is used for the back-end.

+- AngularJS is used for the front-end.

+    - ".less" are files written in the LESS language to produce CSS files once compiled.
+    - ".coffee" are files written in the CoffeeScript language to produce JavaScript files once compiled.
+    - ".jade" are files using the JADE template language.

-## LESS
+## AngularJS | LESS

 app/assets